Matteio/LLMASP-JAIR26/README.md

 ### Prompt Strategies (A1 vs A2)

 The experiments rely on two main prompting strategies.
 You must configure the command flags accordingly:

-    - A1:
+1. A1:
-        For LLMASP: Add the flag -a1 (or --a1_prompt).
+- For LLMASP: Add the flag -a1 (or --a1_prompt).
-        For Vanilla LLM: Use prompt level 1 (-pl 1).
+- For LLM: Use prompt level 3 (-pl 3).

-    - A2:
+2. A2:
-        For LLMASP: This is the default (do not use -a1).
+- For LLMASP: This is the default (do not use -a1).
-        For Vanilla LLM: Use higher prompt levels (e.g. -pl 10).
+- For LLM: Use higher prompt levels (e.g. -pl 5).

 ### LLMASP Experiments